erichaagdev/develocity-build-processor/README.md

 });
 ```

-Given requesting the *attributes* build models is so common, typically because this is the build model containing the custom values and tags, it's possible to query for these directly through the top-level `Build` object without casting.
+Given requesting the *attributes* build models is so common, it's possible to query for custom values, tags, and several other attributes shared between each build tool directly through the top-level `Build` object without casting.

 ```java
 processor.withRequiredBuildModels(GRADLE_ATTRIBUTES, MAVEN_ATTRIBUTES);